-

 - details of professional experience of the person responsible for the management of the branch;

-- other information regarding, among the others, a three years financial plan, name and contact details of the Union deposit guarantee and investor protection schemes and details of the branch’s IT arrangements.
+- other information regarding, among the others, a three years financial plan, name and contact details of the Union deposit guarantee and investor protection schemes and de-tails of the branch’s IT arrangements.

 Once the Bank of Italy has received the notification from the competent authorities of the host Member State, or if the three-month period has expired, EU banks will be able to start their activities in Italy.

-The authorization for the establishment of a branch by a non-EU bank is granted by the Bank of Italy taking into account the following elements:
+The authorization for the establishment of a branch by a non-EU bank is granted by the Bank after consulting the Ministry of Foreign Affairs and International Cooperation and taking due ac-count of the conditions of reciprocity between Italy and non-EU bank home country, taking into account the following elements:

 - the absence of impediments to the effective exercise of supervisory functions;